ZenLedger Review

 ZenLedger

-ZenLedger earns its reputation as a top-tier US crypto tax platform, especially for taxpayers dealing with complexity - multiple exchanges, DeFi yield farming, and foreign account reporting.
-The tax-loss harvesting tool scans portfolios and flags unrealized losses that can offset gains, a feature that can translate into real savings at filing time.
+ZenLedger lists US crypto tax features for multiple exchanges, DeFi yield farming, and foreign-account reporting.
+Confirm its current country and protocol support.
+The tax-loss-harvesting tool lists unrealized-loss flags.
+Tax treatment and potential savings depend on your records and local rules.
 The CPA access feature is not marketing fluff: accountants can pull reports directly from the platform without clients needing to export anything.
 Phone support is available - a rarity in this category.
 That said, simple portfolios with one exchange and basic holdings are probably overpaying.
 The $149 Premium tier makes sense for portfolios with 1,000+ transactions or anyone needing an FBAR report.
 For US investors with serious portfolios, ZenLedger delivers where it counts.

 Overview